angelbn01/DjangoPracticeFinal/README.md

 - Clients can book a type of transport to move around the city.
 - The administrators can add, modify and delete bycicles, scooters or electric scooters and mark them as available or not.
 They can also add routes and record them.
+- Clients can create a new route or edit/delete routes already created by them.
+The fact of creating a route for a client, simulates the action of taking a certain vehicle in a location (start point) and leaving it in another location (end point).

 # Run locally